Plasma membrane monoamine transporter

 The plasma membrane monoamine transporter (PMAT) is a low-affinity monoamine transporter protein which in humans is encoded by the SLC29A4 gene.
 It is known alternatively as the human equilibrative nucleoside transporter-4 (hENT4).
+It was discovered in 2004 and has been identified as a potential alternate target for treating various conditions.

+Structure and function

+The plasma membrane monoamine transporter is an integral membrane protein that transports the monoamine neurotransmitters (serotonin, dopamine, norepinephrine) as well as adenosine, from synaptic spaces into presynaptic neurons or neighboring glial cells.
+It is abundantly expressed in the human brain, heart tissue, and skeletal muscle, as well as in the kidneys, liver, and small intestine.
+It is relatively insensitive to the high affinity inhibitors (such as SSRIs) of the SLC6A monoamine transporters (SERT, DAT, NET), as well being only weakly sensitive to the adenosine transport inhibitor, dipyridamole.

+PMAT is especially prevalent in dendrites with dense monoaminergic input, and has a significant impact on synaptic clearance of monoamines, especially under non-homeostatic conditions.
+PMAT transport is electrogenic, utilizing the naturally negative interior of the cells to attract the cationic monoamines, thereby increasing its Vmax (without changing affinity) with increasingly negative membrane potentials.

+PMAT preferentially transports 5-HT and DA, with a transport efficiency comparable to SERT and DAT, but a with a lower Km.
+PMAT and similar transporters like OCT3 are commonly referred to as uptake2 transporters.
+Uptake2 transport refers to the transport of biogenic amines through low affinity, high-capacity transporters.
+At low a pH, (5.5-6.5 range, as occurs under ischemic conditions) its transport efficiency increases for all substrates, whereas at high pH (>8) transport is blocked.
 Unlike other members of the ENT family, it is impermeable to most nucleosides, with the exception of the inhibitory neurotransmitter and ribonucleoside adenosine, which it is permeable to in a highly pH-dependent manner.

-This protein is an integral membrane protein that transports the monoamine neurotransmitters (serotonin, dopamine, norepinephrine) as well as adenosine, from synaptic spaces into presynaptic neurons or neighboring glial cells.
-It is abundantly expressed in the human brain, heart tissue, and skeletal muscle, as well as in the kidneys.
-It is relatively insensitive to the high affinity inhibitors (such as SSRIs) of the SLC6A monoamine transporters (SERT, DAT, NET), as well being only weakly sensitive to the adenosine transport inhibitor, dipyridamole.
-Its transport of monoamines, unlike for adenosine, is pH-insensitive.
-At low pH, (5.5-6.5 range, as occurs under ischemic conditions) however, its transport efficiency for adenosine becomes greater than for serotonin.
+In addition to transporting neurotransmitters at synapses, PMAT plays a key role in neurotoxin and drug removal from the cerebrospinal fluid.
+It is also likely to play a key role in histamine clearance from synapses, specifically through astrocytes.

-It has 530 amino acid residues with 10–12 transmembrane segments, and is not homologous to other known monoamine transporters, such as the high-affinity SERT, DAT, and NET, or the low-affinity SLC22A OCT family.
-It was initially identified by a search of the draft human genome database by its sequence homology to ENTs (equilibrative nucleoside transporters).
+PMAT has 530 amino acid residues with a predicted molecular weight of 58kD, 11 transmembrane segments, an extracellular C-terminus, and an intracellular N-terminus.
+It has several phosphorylation sites and a potential glycosylation site, and its first 6 transmembrane domains are suspected to be important for substrate recognition.
+It is not homologous to other known monoamine transporters, such as the high-affinity SERT, DAT, and NET, or the low-affinity SLC22A OCT family.
+It was initially identified by a search of the draft human genome database through its sequence homology to ENTs (equilibrative nucleoside transporters).